noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 Competitors: 'Teenage engineering' (TA) makes similar products that are considered to be of higher quality that provide similar functionality and more premium features.

 The music industry is known for its early adoption when it comes to new and novel technology, especially in the hobbyist and home studio space and the growth projections indicate a healthy market environment that has the ability to support new competitors.
 While AI could be a threat to the wider music industry, PA occupies a niche within it that is drawn to products because of their novelty, not necessarily their practicality nor feature set.
-While the price of the HiChord is far from inexpensive, its
+While the price of the HiChord is far from inexpensive,

 By putting emphasis on the advantages of hardware synthesizers and the unique tactile experience of operating the Hi chord

-integrate AI into its products to assist instead of completely taking over the production process.
+integrate AI into its products to assist instead of completely taking over the music production process.
 ## Conclusion